Devsbench/scientific-robin-e5a44/content/pages/pricing.md

         details: >
           *   We response up to 1 business day

-          *   Schedule a Discovery Call with our Blockchain Expert and Project Manager
+          *   We schedule a 30 min "Discovery Call" with our Blockchain Expert and Project Manager
         actions:
           - label: Order Now
             url: /signup